About the Main Band

 March

-In terms of competitions, this is the big one for us as it marks the Midlands Regional Brass Band Championships, which in 2022 took place for the first time in its new venue, The Core at Corby Cube.
-The results of this contest determine our national grading and if we perform well, it also gives us the possibility of qualifying for the National Finals at Cheltenham Racecourse.
+In terms of competitions, this is the big one for us as it marks the Midlands Regional Brass Band Championships.
+The results of this contest determine our national grading and if we perform well, it also gives us the possibility of qualifying for the National Finals in Cheltenham.
 Whatever happens on stage, after all the hard work is done, we look forward to downing tools and socialising afterwards with our fellow band members - which normally takes the form of a few drinks and a band curry!

 April